 Returning home with joy, the trials did not wait to appear.
 Facing persecution from his own family, at the place where he worked and in society, he began to understand the plan God had for his life.
 All these things helped him to grow.
 God put on his heart a burden for the people from the Republic of Moldova and he has committed his life to serve God in Moldova, joining the EEO team in 2004.
 As he says "I praise God who uses a humble servant like me and I am grateful for the joy and encouragement He pours on us as we worship Him, and for the comfort He provides through the EEO ministry in this country."

-California Support Staff: This ministry is an outreach of Sun Valley Bible Chapel, a church in Lafayette, California.
-Although several believers at Sun Valley Bible Chapel devote substantial time to this ministry, all the credit belongs to our Lord Jesus Christ, who through those on the ministry field in Eastern Europe, do all that has any value, either temporal or eternal.
+California Support Staff: This ministry is an outreach of Christ Church of All Nations - Sun Valley Bible Chapel, a church in Lafayette, California.
+Although several believers at from this church devote substantial time to the EEO ministry, all the credit belongs to our Lord Jesus Christ, who through those on the ministry field in Eastern Europe, do all that has any value, either temporal or eternal.
 We are happy to provide more information about those involved in this ministry upon request, but we have no desire to speak of ourselves, as though we were anything or anyone.
 All belongs to our God and King and we desire for all glory to go to Him!